-London was the place where I grew up; where I messed up time and time again until I eventually learned the lessons I needed to learn.
-It doesn’t matter if you’ve made a mistake, or many, the only thing that matters is what you do next.
+London was the place where I grew up; where I messed up time and time again until I eventually learnt the lessons I needed to learn.
+It doesn’t matter if you’ve made a mistake, or many; the only thing that matters is what you do next.
 London was the place that taught me I could be or do anything but first I had to choose what I wanted to be and do – whilst also letting go of how those visions will be realised – otherwise life becomes something that just kind of happens.
 A lot of good things came from my time in London; a beautiful second marriage, friendships, a home to call my own and I travelled all over the world with my career and as an independent, solo woman.
 Yet it was the explosions that eventually made me whole.

 Evening, Tuesday 19 June 2018 and the call to prayer rings out across Kars and drifts into the hotel room through the open window, mingling with the sounds of conversation and laughter and honking car horns.
 City sounds, and the juxtaposition of life.